Non-Stationary Online Structured Prediction with Surrogate Losses: Examples of Surrogate Losses

 \paragraph{Logistic loss.} The logistic loss can be seen as a Fenchel--Young loss.
 Consider the classification problem with $K$ classes.
 Let $d = K$ and $\rhb(y) = \e^y$ for $y \in \Ycal = [K]$ and $\Ccal = \triangle^K$.
 If we adopt the negative Shannon entropy, $\Omega(\mub) = \sum_{y \in \Ycal} \mu_y \ln \mu_y$ for $\mub \in \triangle^K$, as a regularizer, the resulting Fenchel--Young loss is the logistic loss \citep[Section~4.3]{Blondel2020-tu}:

 where $\thb = \W \x_t$ and $\theta_y = \inpr{\e^y, \W\x_t}$ for $y \in \Ycal$.
 In this case, the regularized prediction, $\rhb_\Omega$, equals the softmax function.
 The negative Shannon entropy is $1$-strongly convex on $\triangle^K$ with respect to the $\ell_1$-norm, and hence with respect to the $\ell_2$-norm.
 Thus, the self-bounding property holds with $M = 1$.
-Note that in some cases the base of the logarithm in the logistic loss is not Euler's number $\mathrm{e}$ but rather $2$ or $K$ \Citep{Van_der_Hoeven2020-ug,Van_der_Hoeven2021-wi,Sakaue2024-mu}; accordingly, the Lipschitz constant and the value of $M$ also change.
+Note that in some cases the base of the logarithm in the logistic loss is not Euler's number $\mathrm{e}$ but rather $2$ or $K$ (\citealt{Van_der_Hoeven2020-ug}; \citealt{Van_der_Hoeven2021-wi}; \citealt{Sakaue2024-mu}); accordingly, the Lipschitz constant and the value of $M$ also change.